/

 If a new patient has been created with the same unique identifier as a deleted patient, recovery of the deleted patient is blocked until the conflict is resolved.

-Individually deleted entries and images can be recovered from the Deleted Items drawer on the patient detail page.
+Individually deleted records can be recovered from the Deleted Items drawer on the patient detail page.
+The drawer groups them into Entries, Images, Zones, Sessions, and Lesions sections, showing only the sections that currently hold recoverable items.
 Recovery is available only while the parent patient is active (not deleted).
 Each item displays its retention countdown.

 Illustrative demo with synthetic data.
 Learn more

 Account deletion always performs a full permanent deletion of all patient data, regardless of the configured Data Deletion Policy.
 All patient records, entries, images, stored image files, and activity logs belonging to the account are permanently removed.
-Previously soft-deleted records belonging to that account are also permanently removed.
+Records that were deleted earlier and are still recoverable are also permanently removed.

 There is no software mechanism within Dermi Atlas Professional to recover a deleted account or its data.
 As the data controller, the practice is responsible for maintaining system backups via Dermi Atlas Manager.
 Restoring from a full system backup is the only recovery path after an account deletion.